Quantum optical shallow networks: TRAINING AND CLASSIFICATION

-For our simulations, we considered three benchmark datasets: the MNIST dataset~\citep{data:mnist}, consisting of 28 × 28 images of handwritten digits (0-9); the Fashion-MNIST dataset~\citep{data:fahsionmnist}, which contains 28x28 grayscale images of clothing items such as T-shirts, pullovers, and bags; and the CIFAR-10 dataset~\citep{data:cifar10}, composed of 32 × 32 color images spanning 10 different categories, including cats, dogs and planes.
-To ensure consistent input dimensions, we zero-padded the MNIST and Fashion-MNIST images to 32×32 pixels and converted CIFAR-10 images to grayscale.
+For our simulations, we considered three benchmark datasets: the MNIST dataset~\citep{data:mnist}, consisting of 28 × 28 images of handwritten digits (0-9); the Fashion-MNIST dataset~\citep{data:fashionmnist}, which contains 28x28 grayscale images of clothing items such as T-shirts, pullovers, and bags; and the CIFAR-10 dataset~\citep{data:cifar10}, composed of 32 × 32 color images spanning 10 different categories, including cats, dogs and planes.
+To ensure consistent input dimensions, we zero-padded the MNIST and Fashion-MNIST images to 32×32 pixels and converted CIFAR-10 images to grayscale (color channels can be encoded by multiple sets of trainable parameters, either executed sequentially on the same apparatus or in parallel on different devices).
 Each input image is directly encoded in an amplitude-modulated SLM $\hat{\I}(r) = \sum_{j}x_j \delta(r-r_j)$, with $x_j$ the normalized pixel values.
 We use the binary cross-entropy as loss function and the Adam optimizer, namely a stochastic mini-batch gradient descent accelerated with momentum~\citep{kingma2014adam}.
 We employ Glorot initialization for both the hidden and output weights~\citep{glorot2010understanding}.
 Model performance is evaluated in terms of classification accuracy on the test set, defined as the ratio between correctly classified samples and the total number of data samples.
 The dataset is split into training and test subsets using an 85:15 ratio.